tapis-project/tutorials/apps/hello.md

-# Creating and Registering a Tapis App
+# Creating and Registering a Classifier App

 In this tutorial, we cover how to create an application and how to retrieve application details.
 As a starting point for this tutorial, we have some software that has been